When the SEC Comes Calling – 2023 Update

 While the event’s seriousness is enough to cause concern, a large part of any subpoenaed broker’s concern is the fear of the unknown, including the procedure, what will be discussed and the target of the investigation.

 However, the process itself is not complicated but is important to understand.
-Where testimony is being compelled, the witness receives an SEC subpoena or a FINRA 8210 request, which is simply a letter.
+Where testimony is being compelled, the witness receives an SEC subpoena or a FINRA 8210 request, simply a letter.
 Documents are typically called for, and after the production of those documents, testimony is given under oath and recorded by a court reporter or tape recording equipment, usually taken by an SEC attorney at one of their regional offices.
 An investigator is also present, and other SEC staff may attend.
 The same is true for the FINRA and the NYSE.

-Testimony Pursuant to a Subpoena
+Testimony Under a Subpoena

 In all situations, the Staff makes an opening statement and describes the general process to the witness.
 In the SEC examination, the witness is informed that he has the right to be represented by an attorney of his choice, that he may refuse to give testimony based upon his right against self-incrimination, and that any testimony given can be used in other proceedings.
-Of course, in FINRA proceeding, the witness has no such rights and cannot assert his right against self-incrimination.
-If he does so, the FINRA will immediately move to bar the individual from the industry on the grounds that he has failed to cooperate in a FINRA investigation.
+Of course, in the FINRA proceeding, the witness has no such rights and cannot assert his right against self-incrimination.
+If he does so, the FINRA will immediately move to bar the individual from the industry because he has failed to cooperate in a FINRA investigation.

 The witness will also be told that he cannot “go off the record” and that only the staff can direct the reporter to stop recording the session.
-This is a true statement, but witnesses should be advised of one salient fact — whether the reporter records the statement or not, the staff can use anything that is said.
+This is a true statement, but witnesses should be advised of one salient fact — whether the reporter records the statement or not, the staff can use anything said.
 In other words, a witness is never “off the record.”

 An examination typically begins with a series of general questions.
 Depending on the responses, these may take more than an hour to complete.
-General questions include the witness’ name; date of birth; home and office addresses and telephone numbers; all telephone calling card numbers; social security number; names of all immediate family members; full employment history, including job descriptions and dates of employment; complete educational background and identification of any securities- or business-related courses taken; all licenses held and when obtained; any disciplinary proceedings in which the witness was named; every occasion in which the witness has testified under oath; details of all lawsuits and arbitrations in which the witness was a party; involvement with any public companies; and the location of all brokerage accounts and bank accounts controlled by the witness.
-Often your attorney can have the staff use a background questionnaire, completed and delivered before the testimony.
-In theory, that reduces the background questions to “did you complete this questionnaire, and are the responses accurate.”
+General questions include the witness’ name; date of birth; home and office addresses and telephone numbers; all telephone calling card numbers; social security number; names of all immediate family members; entire employment history, including job descriptions and dates of employment; complete educational background and identification of any securities- or business-related courses taken; all licenses held and when obtained; any disciplinary proceedings in which the witness was named; every occasion in which the witness has testified under oath; details of all lawsuits and arbitrations in which the witness was a party; involvement with any public companies; and the location of all brokerage accounts and bank accounts controlled by the witness.
+Often, your attorney can have the staff use a background questionnaire completed and delivered before the testimony.
+In theory, that reduces the background questions to “Did you complete this questionnaire, and are the responses accurate.”
 Rarely is it that simple, but it can shorten the preliminary examination.

 After the examination is over, the witness or his attorney is allowed to make a statement on the record.
 This must be decided on a case-by-case basis but should be used if any unclear responses were not addressed during the examination.